 The second of the three AT&T Unlimited plans is called Unlimited Extra and will set you back $75 a month for one line or $160 a month for four lines — $40 per line.
 Unlike the Unlimited Started plan, it includes 15GB of free high-speed mobile hotspot data a month and allows you to use 50GB of data before any throttling kicks in.
 You can also access AT&T’s 5G network with the Unlimited Extra plan and a capable device.

 The most expensive plan goes by the name of Unlimited Elite and can be yours for $85 per month for one line.
 Pricing goes down to $50 per month if you opt for four lines — $200 per month in total.
-The plan offers the same things as AT&T’s Unlimited Extra and also throws in access to a premium streaming service of choice — HBO, Cinemax, Showtime, Starz, VRV, Pandora Premium, or Spotify Premium.
-It also bumps up video streaming quality from SD to HD, but will slow down your internet speed once you use 100GB of data in a given month.
+The plan offers the same things as AT&T’s Unlimited Extra with double the hotspot data and also throws in access to HBO Max for free.
+It also bumps up video streaming quality from SD to HD, but it will slow down your internet speed once you use 100GB of data in a given month.

 T-Mobile is unique in that it only offers unlimited postpaid plans, with no plans offering limited amounts of data.
 The basic T-Mobile Essentials unlimited plan charges $60 a month for one line, $45 a month each for two lines, $35 a month each for three lines, $30 a month each for four lines, and $27 a month for each additional line.
 It offers unlimited talk, text, and data while in T-Mobile’s network.
 You can also use unlimited 3G data for a hotspot.
 Additionally, you can get unlimited talk, text, and 2G data in Mexico and Canada.

-The T-Mobile Magenta plan has more to offer, including 3GB of LTE mobile hotspot data, 5GB of 4G data in Mexico and Canada, and a free Netflix account, among others.
+The T-Mobile Magenta plan has more perks to offer, including 3GB of LTE mobile hotspot data, and 5GB of 4G data in Mexico and Canada, among others.
 It costs $70 a month for a single line, $60 a month each for two lines, $40 a month each for three lines, $35 a month each for four lines, and $32 a month for each line after the fifth line.

 Those who want to go all out can get the Magenta Plus plan.
-This offers HD streaming, 20GB of LTE hotspot data, a free Netflix account for two screens, unlimited in-flight Wi-Fi, and more.
+This offers HD streaming, 20GB of LTE hotspot data, unlimited in-flight Wi-Fi, and more.
 Prices are set at $85 a month for a single line, $70 a month each for two lines, $47 a month each for three lines, $43 a month each for four lines, and $40 a month for each line after the fifth line.

 Cricket Core includes unlimited talk, text, and data, as well as added features like roaming in Canada/Mexico and SD streaming.
 Cricket Wireless operates on AT&T’s network, so it’s also reliable.